GIS-Halmstad/audioguide/README.md

     "title": "Audioguide",
     "description": "Audioguide tool",
     "audioguideAttribution": "Destination Halmstad, Halmstads kommun", // Used as main attribution, i.e. it should specify the audioguide tool's "owner".
 Shown in the About panel.
-    "audioguideLayersAttribution": "Halmstads kommun", // Used to specify the owner/copyright holder of the audioguide map layers (i.e. audioguide_line and audioguide_point).
+    "audioguideLayersAttribution": "Halmstads kommun", // Used to specify the owner/copyright holder of the audioguide map layers (i.e. audioguide_lines and audioguide_points).
 Shown in the About panel.
     "target": "left", // Hajk-specific, currently not used "position": "right", // Hajk-specific, currently not used "visibleAtStart": true, // Hajk-specific, currently not used